 Ricky Warwick: Yeah.
-I think maybe that’s the most Lizzy sounding one in the record, just the chords and the riff.
-That’s one I wrote again quite early on and I had the lyrical idea and the chords.
-Just pieced it together and sat down with Damon, and we finished putting the song together.
+Maybe that’s the most Lizzy-sounding one in the record, just the chords and the riff.
+That’s one I wrote again quite early on, and I had the lyrical idea and the chords.
+I just pieced it together and sat down with Damon, and we finished putting the song together.
 It’s almost poppy, but the lyrical subject is actually quite dark behind it.
 That sounds happy, but it’s actually not a very happy song.

 Ricky Warwick: Yeah.
-Damon came on with the riff for the chorus and it was great, and I picked the guitar up and I wrote the verse riff behind it.
-I think the other riff that was in it and had the idea of “Who Rides the Tiger”.
-I was getting very pissed off of about all the shootings in America and the crazy gun laws that they have.
+Damon came on with the riff for the chorus, and it was great, and I picked the guitar up and wrote the verse riff behind it.
+I think the other riff was in it and had the idea of “Who Rides the Tiger.”
+I was getting very pissed off about all the shootings in America and the crazy gun laws.
 Where nobody seems to fucking care about it and the NRA is getting away with the murder unintended, and all hip-hop surrounds that.
 The second amendment is the right to bear arms, but it’s called an amendment.
 Because an amendment means you can change things.
 People seem to have forgotten that.
 So, a heavy lyric for a heavy riff.

-Then we have “Cold War Love”, which is kind a ballad type of song?
+Then we have “Cold War Love,” which is a kind of ballad type of song?

 Ricky Warwick: Written for a friend of mine who was going through a rough time with his family, and it was written from my perspective looking at his situation and sort of saying, “Hey bro!
 Fight what you love and what you believe in”.
 So yeah.
 Yeah, it’s like that.

-Then we have “Testify or Say Goodbye” which is very positive song with great vocals.
+Then we have “Testify or Say Goodbye,” which is a very positive song with great vocals.

 Ricky Warwick: Thank you.
-“Testify or Say Goodbye”.
+“Testify or Say Goodbye.”
 It’s a melodic song with really light guitars.
-It’s very uplifting song, very positive.
+It’s a very uplifting song, very positive.
 About standing up for yourself, believing in yourself.
 Saying what you feel, following your heart.
 A happy song for a change.